Apple Watch saved my life: 5 people share their stories

 After getting the alert, the local police contacted his wife who was able to give them the full address of where her husband was staying.

-"They could see the GPS coordinates of where I was where I was, but they couldn't see exactly which apartment I was in," Østvang says.
+"They could see the GPS coordinates of where I was, but they couldn't see exactly which apartment I was in," Østvang says.

 They immediately took him to a nearby hospital.
 He had suffered three fractures to his face, and his chin bone had been pressed in.
 Though he's cautious to say the Apple Watch saved his life, he does admit that it saved him from needing surgery.